ckotzbauer/sbom-operator/README.md

 [![test](https://github.com/ckotzbauer/sbom-operator/actions/workflows/test.yml/badge.svg)](https://github.com/ckotzbauer/sbom-operator/actions/workflows/test.yml)

-## Motivation
+## Overview

 This operator maintains a central place to track all packages and software used in all those images in a Kubernetes cluster.
 For this a Software Bill of
 Materials (SBOM) is generated from each image with Syft.
 They are all stored in one or more targets.
 Currently only Git is supported.
 With this it is possible to do further analysis, vulnerability scans and much more in a single place.
+To prevent scans of images that have already been analyzed pods are annotated with the imageID of the already processed image.

 ## Kubernetes Compatibility